 - External – External challenges are never easy to manage as it needs expertise and right decision.
-Issues need to be dealt tactfully, understanding the problem practically and communicating rightly to overcome this are keys.
+Issues need to be dealt with tactfully, understanding the problem practically and communicating rightly to overcome this are keys.

-Of course, captainship during college has given the strength of leadership.
+Of course, captainship during college has given me the strength of leadership.
 Dealing with pressure, managing team, guiding and motivating team members, leading the team to complete the project ar